nhsx/SynthVAE/README.md

   --savevisualisation   {True, False}
                         save the loss & variable plots --savemetrics         {True, False}
                         calculate and save the metrics of the training set --pre_proc_method     {GMM, standard}
-                        set the pre-processing method
+                        set the pre-processing method --gower               {True, False}
+                        calculate the average gower distance
 ```

 Code to load a saved model and generate correlation heatmaps is contained within `plot.py`.